 Regularly educate and train employees to maintain situational awareness and report any potential issues immediately.
 Provide real-world examples and repercussions of successful ransomware exploits.

-- Use Spot the Phish awareness campaigns & integrate phish reporting in email client.
+- Use Spot the Phish awareness campaigns & integrate phish reporting in an email client.

-- Provide document management guidance to users aligned with backup strategy.
+- Provide document management guidance to users aligned with the backup strategy.

 - Brief the Board and/or Board Committees on ransomware-related security posture.